SkiFire13/master-thesis/chapters/background/6-strategy-improvement.typ

 ]

 #definition("reward ordering on sets")[
   Let $G = (V_0, V_1, E, p)$ be a parity game with a relevance ordering $<$ and let $P, Q subset.eq 2^V$ be two different sets of vertices.
-Let $v = max_< P Delta Q$.
-We write $P lt.curly Q$ when $P$'s reward is less than $Q$'s, namely when $v in P$ and $v in V_-$, or when $v in Q$ and $v in V_+$.
+We write $P lt.curly Q$ if the following holds:
   $
-    P lt.curly Q <=> P != Q and "max"_< P Delta Q in (P sect V_-) union (Q sect V_+)
+    P != Q and "max"_< P symmdiff Q in (P sect V_-) union (Q sect V_+)
   $
 ]

+Intuitively $P lt.curly Q$ represents $P$'s reward being less than $Q$'s.
+The way this is determined is by looking at the vertices that are in either $P$ or $Q$ but not both, namely the symmetric set difference $P symmdiff Q$.
+The vertices that are in both are ignored because they will equally contribute to the reward of the two sets.
+From the symmetric difference it is then selected $v = max_< P symmdiff Q$, the greatest remaining vertex according to the relevance ordering.
+Then $P lt.curly Q$ holds when $v in P$ and $v in V_-$, representing the situation where $v$ is not favourable to player 0 and thus makes the reward of the left set worse, or when $v in Q$ and $v in V_+$, representing the situation where $v$ is favourable to player 0 and thus makes the reward of the right set better.

-At the core of the algorithm there is the valuation phase computing the _play profiles_, which help understand how favourable a play is for each player.
+At the core of the algorithm there is the valuation phase computing the _play profiles_, which helps understanding how favourable a play is for each player.
 Moreover an ordering between play profiles is defined, with bigger values being more favourable to player 0 and lower ones being more favourable to player 1.
 In particular play profiles are based on three key values:

 - the most relevant vertex that is visited infinitely often, which we will refer to as $w$, which directly correlates to the winner of the play;
 - the vertices visited before $w$ that are more relevant than it;
 - the number of vertices visited before $w$.

-Recall that the game is total, thus every play is infinite, and plays induced by an instance that are infinite always end in a cycle.
+Recall that the game is total, thus every play is infinite, and plays induced by an instance that are infinite always consists of a prefix followed by a cycle.
 Thus in this case $w$ coincides with the most relevant vertex of the cycle that is reached in a play.

 Intuitively in this context the last two values are linked to the chances that changing strategy would change either the value of $w$ or the cycle itself, thus more relevant vertices before $w$ or a longer prefix are more beneficial for the losing player.